Category Archives: translation

 Simms’ translation is basically a butchering: a sentence is excised (again, one pivotal to the plot) and what sentences are translated have been sanitised.
 My own rendition:

 Now I console myself by reflecting on her disapprobation.
-Is it just?
+Is it justified?
 What should I expect after having dedicated this garden of such poor taste to her?
 I believe, without rancour, that it should not be my undoing if I can recognise its flaws.
 I am not the man an omniscient being will fear because of this garden.
 Nonetheless, I have created it.

 And should you feel so inclined, you can also inspect my own translation of the first subsection of The Invention of Morel.